-What is the Episcopal Church?
-The Episcopal Church is the American expression of the Church of England.
+The Episcopal Church is the American off-shoot of the Church of England.
 It is a part of the worldwide Anglican Communion, which is an international association of churches in full communion with the Church of England.
-The word Episcopal means “governed by bishops”.
-The Archbishop of Canterbury is the head of the worldwide Anglican Communion, which is composed of more than forty different churches (including the Episcopal Church in the U.S.A.).
-Our church is under the authority of the Bishop of the Episcopal Diocese of Arizona.
+The word Episcopal comes from the Greek ‘episkopos’ which means ‘an overseer’.
+This translates to our practices by having bishops who provide oversight to churches in a geographical area called a Diocese.
+We are part of the Diocese of Arizona.

 Is your church Protestant or Catholic?
+Both/and!
 The Episcopal Church represents a “middle way” between Protestantism and Catholicism.
 Anglicans participated in the necessary reforms of the Church in the 16th century.
-However, we attempt to follow the ancient, apostolic Church’s organizational pattern, with local or national congregations organized under the rule of their own bishops.
+However, we attempt to follow the ancient, apostolic Church’s organizational pattern, with local or national congregations organized under the leadership of their own bishops.

 Where can I find more information on the beliefs and practices of the Episcopal Church?
 Most of this information comes from The Episcopal Church.
 You can find much more on their site http://www.episcopalchurch.org.
 You may visit the site of The Episcopal Church in Arizona at www.azdiocese.org.

 Click Donate Now to visit the Diocese of AZ giving website and select Resurrection, Gilbert in the dropdown menu.
 Thank you!